Carter Crough performs with DRI HIEV at The Palomino during the Sled Island Music & Arts Festival, Calgary, June 23, 2018. © J. Ashley Nixon

-This article is part of an occasional series on Writing about Images
+This article is part of a series on Writing about Images

 Prior to photographing the gig at The Palomino last night, all I knew about the music of DRI HIEV was what I had read in the Sled Island 2018 Program Guide: “(they) spit in your face with industrial force.
 Mixing aggressive angular noise with fat, groovy bass lines, the band creates an otherwise sonic experience.”
 I got my green pen out and highlighted that bit and noted down their classification as “Electronic/Noise/Punk.”

 I was intrigued by how groovy the tunes might go, then conjured up some visuals of a post-industrial wasteland site in Detroit that I photographed a while ago.

 As my mind often does, it wandered towards a music video concept of a band thrashing out their stuff in some Motor City location under the broken glass roof of a derelict factory, where heavy machinery still sits there, too expensive to be pulled out, in the rain puddles, grease stains, and scattered metal machine turnings.

 But now that I have seen DRI HIEV, I would have to move the location away from Michigan to Germany.
 Why go there?
 Well, first there is the German accent of frontman, Carter Crough who, on checking, has his roots in Grande Prairie, not Gröningen or Groß-Gerau or some former munitions town in the Ruhr.
 The music seemed to fit for me in that post-war Deutsche Industrielandschaft with recollections of Bauhaus and Kraut Rock.
 And with the inclusion of saxophone in DRI HIEV’s line-up, I made some synaptic connections between DRI HIEV’s high-noise sound to David Bowie’s V-2 Schneider, Moss Garden, and Neuköln, from the album Heroes, recorded in Berlin in 1977.